vinceskahan/v5wiki/Cleaning-up-old-'bad'-data.md

     wee_database weewx.conf --rebuild-daily

+## Regenerate web pages

 Most old web pages and plots will be automatically regenerated, but it may take a while.
 The exception is the "NOAA" reports --- only the most recent one will get regenerated.
-If your bad data is deeper in the past, then you should delete the offending NOAA files and let weeWX regenerate them.
+If your bad data is deeper in the past, then you should delete the offending NOAA files and let WeeWX regenerate them.

+## Preventing future problems

 Finally, to avoid a problem in the future, be sure to set a range of acceptable values for service `StdQC`.
 See the section [StdQC](http://weewx.com/docs/usersguide.htm#StdQC) in the User's Guide for details on how to do this.